Marian Marsh

-Marian Marsh (born Violet Ethelred Krauth; October 17, 1913 – November 9, 2006) was a Trinidad-born American film actress and later an environmentalist.
+Marian Marsh (born Violet Ethelred Krauth; October 17, 1913 – November 9, 2006) was an American film actress and later an environmentalist.

 Early life

 Violet Ethelred Krauth was born on October 17, 1913, in Trinidad, British West Indies (now Trinidad and Tobago), the youngest of four children of a German chocolate manufacturer and, as noted by encyclopaedist Leslie Halliwell in his book The Filmgoer's Companion, his French-English wife.

 Owing to World War I, Marsh's father moved his family to Boston, Massachusetts.
 By the time she was 10, the family had relocated to Hollywood, California.
 Her older sister, Harriet, an actress who went by the name of Jean Fenwick and Jean Morgan, landed a job as a contract player with FBO Studios.

 Marsh attended Le Conte Junior High School and Hollywood High School.
 In 1928 she was approached by silent screen actress Nance O'Neil, who offered her speech and movement lessons, and with her sister Jean's help, she soon entered the movies.
 She secured a contract with Pathé, where she was featured in many short subjects under the name Marilyn Morgan.

 She was seen in small roles in Howard Hughes's classic Hell's Angels (1930) and Eddie Cantor's lavish Technicolor musical Whoopee!
 (1930).
 The part in Whoopee! resulted from Marsh's visit to a film studio with her sister.
 Not long afterwards, she was signed by Warner Bros. and her name was changed to Marian Marsh.

 In 1930, at age 17, Marsh had the female lead in Young Sinners, a play at the Belasco Theater.
 A contemporary news article reported that she "has scored a distinct hit" in her first stage production.